ReinaldoAssis/HydroCpp/README.md

-## HydroGo
+## HydroCpp

-HydroGo is a hydrophobic protein structure display written in go and ReactJS as part of my Data Structures course.
+HydroCpp is a hydrophobic protein structure display written in pure C++ as part of my Data Structures course.